Partnerships and Memberships

-UNA Europa is a European university alliance consisting of eight universities with the goal of intensifying cooperation in the area of teaching and education.
+Una Europa is a European university alliance consisting of nine universities with the goal of intensifying cooperation in the area of teaching and education.
 The association was founded in 2018, and its members inlcude Freie Universität Berlin, Università di Bologna, University of Edinburgh, KU Leuven, Universidad Complutense de Madrid, Uniwersytet Jagielloński in Krakow, Helsingin Yliopisto (University of Helsinki), and Université Paris 1 Panthéon-Sorbonne, and Universiteit Leiden.

 Network of Universities from the Capitals of Europe (UNICA)